pyhgf: A neural network library for predictive coding: Examples

 \subsection{Generative model, forward fitting and parameter inference}

-The standard workflow usually starts with the creation of a Bayesian network similar to what is depicted in \ref{fig:inference} (panel \textbf{a.}).
-This network is intended the represent the generative model of the environment as inferred by the agent.
-When using \texttt{pyhgf}'s built-in plotting function, the nodes that can receive observations are displayed in the lower part of the graph (roots).
-Here, the inputs are inserted in a binary state node ($x_1$) whose value indicates the probability of observing the category $1$.
-This node's value is itself predicted by a continuous state node ($x_2$), which encodes this probability as a continuous unbounded variable after transformation using the logit function.
+The standard workflow usually starts with the creation of a Bayesian network similar to that depicted in \ref{fig:inference} (panel \textbf{A.}).
+This network is intended to represent the generative model of the environment as inferred by the agent.
+When using \texttt{pyhgf}'s built-in plotting function, the nodes that can receive observations are displayed in the lower part of the graph (the root; note that we use the terms root and leaf with reference to the \emph{inference} model where all arrows have the inverse direction to that in the \emph{generative} model depicted in panel \textbf{A.}).
+Here, the inputs are inserted in a binary (0 or 1) state node ($x_1$) whose value upon inversion ($\mu_1$) indicates the probability of observing the category $1$.
+This node's value is itself predicted by a continuous state node ($x_2$), which encodes this probability as a continuous unbounded variable after transformation by the logit function.
 Because the variability of this variable is assumed to change over time, the fluctuation is controlled by the third node ($x_3$) through volatility coupling, represented here using dashed lines.
-If the volatility is assumed to be fixed, the third node can be removed (i.e. hence a two-level binary HGF).
+If the volatility is assumed to be fixed, the third node can be removed, which yields a two-level binary HGF.
 This graphical depiction can be generated using the internal \texttt{pyhgf} plotting library, which is convenient to visualise and debug complex networks.

 \FloatBarrier